-SAN ANTONIO – Believe it or not, Halloween is right around the corner.
+SAN ANTONIO – Believe it or not, Halloween has arrived.

 And with the COVID-19 pandemic not letting up, the 2020 version may not look the same as in recent years.